severian5it/CocktailWebApp/README.md

 ### Fonts

-From Google Fonts has been used *Open Sans* font; for the rest of the Headings *Arial* standard font has been used.
+From Google Fonts has been used *Abril* and *Fatface* font; for the rest of the Headings *Roboto* standard font has been used.

 ## Features for future releases
 - allowing visitors to search directly from landing pages, but for this some back end technologies